New in v1.14.4 — MySQL wire protocol · durable in-database agents

 live in minutes.

-Durable AI agents that fire on a schedule and on data changes, remember across restarts, and log every action to a tamper-evident audit trail — all declared with CREATE AGENT.
+Durable AI agents that fire on a schedule and on data changes, remember across restarts, and log every run to a tamper-evident audit trail — all declared with CREATE AGENT.

 One binary.
 No GPU.
 Running in 5 minutes.